 The courses are converted to a format compatible with distance delivery, contributing to the flexibility of the program.

 K-State’s Department of Grain Science & Industry is world renowned within the grain, feed, and allied industries for the quality and innovation in its education.
 The department is excited to be able to deliver the same caliber of education via distance to students around the world.

 The grain industry as a whole is experiencing a shortage of employees with an adequate skill set or experience.
 With continued growth, due to new outlets of commodities, the opportunities for employment continue to grow; there is a need to educate new hires and current employees that are not graduates of the Kansas State University’s Department of Grain Science & Industry’s current program.

 A minor in Bakery Science and Management, Feed Science and Management, or Grain Handling Operations from Kansas State University will allow students to obtain basic knowledge in the baking science, feed science, and grain handling fields.
 We have been approached by industry companies, associations, and trade groups about making these minors available to non-K-State graduates so that hires without a grain based background may learn basic information to help them better understand the industry in which they are working while also allowing hires to get college credit for a minor.

 Stand-alone distance delivered minors in Bakery Science and Management, Feed Science and Management and Grain Handling Operations are subjected to the following criteria:

-- Be approved by the K-State Grain Science and Industry Undergraduate Program Committee in order to be eligible to receive the minor
+- The application must be approved by the Grain Science and Industry Undergraduate Program Committee in order for the student to be eligible to receive the requested minor.

-- Have completed all necessary graduate requirements from an accredited university
+- Applicants must have completed all necessary graduate requirements from an accredited 4-year university.

 For more information, contact: